- Understanding Task Statuses

 Progress on the task is not recorded until you manually update the percent complete of the task.

 You can manually mark a task complete when the work on it is completed.

 When the Tracking Mode of a task is set to Autocomplete, the task is automatically marked Complete when it reaches the Planned Completion Date.

 When a task is completed, the percent complete of the task is marked as 100%.
-The task is removed from the assignee's Working On list when it is completed.
+The task is removed from the assignee's Work List in the Home area when it is completed.